Tanya Plibersek: Economy and employment

 After the 2007 election, Plibersek was made Federal Minister for Housing in the Rudd government.
-As part of the government's response to the Global Financial Crisis, Plibersek implemented a number of policies that both grew the housing stock and stimulated the Australian economy.
+As part of the government's response to the 2008 financial crisis, Plibersek implemented several policies that both grew the housing stock and stimulated the Australian economy.
 These policies included the First Home Owners Boost, providing up to $21,000 for people buying new dwellings, the National Rental Affordability Scheme, providing incentives for investors to build properties for low and middle income Australians, and $6 billion for the construction, repair and improvement of social housing.
 Plibersek also released the Homelessness White Paper, which set out a comprehensive national plan to tackle homelessness in Australia with significant funding attached.
 Plibersek has argued that significant new investment in social and public housing should be part of Australia's response to the coronavirus economic downturn.